amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 ```

 ### Formatting the extraction of notes
 The customizing of annotations can be done using note templates in the Config Editor in Zotero, like in Section 3.1.
-A brief link on how the Config Editor customization works can be found here: https://www.zotero.org/support/note_templates .
+A brief link on how the Config Editor customization works can be found <a href="https://www.zotero.org/support/note_templates" target="_blank" rel="noopener">here</a> .
 Now you need to change
 - `extensions.zotero.annotations.noteTemplates.title`
 - `extensions.zotero.annotations.noteTemplates.note`
 - `extensions.zotero.annotations.noteTemplates.highlight`